AceVFI: A Comprehensive Survey of Advances in Video Frame Interpolation: VFI Challenges

-To accurately synthesize an intermediate frame, the model must identify where each pixel from the first frame $(I_0)$ has moved in the following frame $(I_1)$ which denotes motion or correspondence estimation.
-When the motion is small, this is relatively straightforward because corresponding pixels remain close.
-However, large motion induces long-range dependencies that exceed the receptive field of standard networks.
-Moreover, appearance changes and occlusions further hinder accurate estimation by introducing discontinuities in motion and visibility.
-To address this, many VFI models adopt a coarse-to-fine hierarchical framework, where large displacements are estimated at low-resolution (LR) feature maps and progressively refined at higher resolutions.
-RIFE~\cite{huang2022rife} employs multi-scale residual flow refinement, enabling robust alignment under wide motion ranges.
-FILM~\cite{reda2022film} leverages a feature pyramid for flow estimation and lightweight synthesis, explicitly targeting fast motion and blur scenarios.
-Similarly, IFRNet~\cite{kong2022ifrnet} improves motion encoding through a motion-aware feature extractor and an intermediate flow refinement block.
-In addition to these designs, some models further enhance alignment under large displacements by leveraging bidirectional motion modeling~\cite{jiang2018super, park2021asymmetric, zhang2023L2BEC2, liu2024sparse} or attention mechanisms~\cite{danier2022stmfnet, park2023biformer, wang2024framer}.
+To address this, many VFI models adopt a coarse-to-fine hierarchical framework, estimating large displacements at low-resolution (LR) feature maps and progressively refining them at higher resolutions.
+RIFE~\cite{huang2022rife} employs multi-scale residual flow refinement for robust alignment over wide motion ranges, while FILM~\cite{reda2022film} leverages a feature pyramid to improve flow estimation in fast motion and blur scenarios.
+IFRNet~\cite{kong2022ifrnet} enhances motion encoding with a motion-aware feature extractor and an intermediate flow refinement block.
+In addition to these designs, bidirectional motion modeling~\cite{jiang2018super, park2021asymmetric, zhang2023L2BEC2, liu2024sparse} and attention mechanisms~\cite{danier2022stmfnet, park2023biformer, wang2024framer} further improve alignment under extreme motion.
 ABME~\cite{park2021asymmetric} proposes asymmetric bilateral estimation, predicting forward and backward flows independently to improve robustness under occlusion.
 BiFormer~\cite{park2023biformer} incorporates deformable attention across bidirectional contexts, enabling the model to dynamically attend to semantically relevant but spatially distant regions, an effective strategy for capturing non-local motion patterns.